 The attorneys at Craig, Kelley & Faultless LLC have been serving the people of Indianapolis since 1999.
-We have been named among the 10 Best Law Firms of 2015 by the American Institute of Personal Injury Attorneys, and we have received the Martindale-Hubbell® AV Preeminent® Rating as well as the 2014 and 2015 Litigator Award, among other accomplishments.
+We have been named among the Best Law Firms of 2021 by U.S. News, and we have received the Martindale-Hubbell® AV Preeminent® Rating as well as the Litigator Award, among other accomplishments.

 We know that dealing with the aftermath of a car accident is stressful.
 At a time when you are dealing with pain and trying to get back to a normal life, you should not have to spend time dealing with insurance companies and figuring out complicated legal matters.